J&J Medical Connect

 • Please refer to the local labeling for clinical data on the use of TREMFYA in adult patients with active psoriatic arthritis (PsA) from phase 3 clinical studies.

-• Real-world prospective and retrospective (≥100 patients and a follow-up duration of ≥1 year) and registry-based studies that evaluated the use of TREMFYA in adult patients with PsA are described below.1-4
+• Real-world registry-based studies that evaluated the use of TREMFYA in adult patients with PsA are summarized below.10,11

 Real-world Evidence